lperson/which_rust/README.md

 # which_rust
-`which_rust` is a tiny utility that tells you which version of Rust is active in the current directory, if any.
+`which_rust` is a utility that reveals which Rust version is active in the current directory, if any.

 [@1000000000](https://github.com/1000000000) and I created the first iteration of `which_rust` in a pair-programming session at [The Recurse Center](http://www.recurse.com).

-We designed it to be part of `PS1` in shell profiles, so you can tell, just by looking at the prompt in your shell, which version of Rust you're using, inspired by `pyenv` for python.
+We designed it to be included in `PS1` in shell profiles, so you can tell, just by looking at the prompt in your shell, which version of Rust you're using.
+We were inspired by the way `pyenv` displays the Python version in the command line.

 Here's an example of a prompt that includes `which_rust`.